gamma-opt/oip-notes/course/part2/5-combinatorial_optimisation.md

 For example, if we consider the set of all TSP problems where each problem instance is uniquely identified by a matrix of inter-city costs, some families of matrices impose efficiently solvable TSP problems.
 A specific example is the so called Monge matrices, which guarantee solutions to the TSP that are _pyramidal_, i.e. the solution is a tour $s=<1,i_1,\dots,i_r,n,j_1,\dots,j_{n-r-2}>$ where $i_1<i_2<\dots i_r$ and $j_1>j_2>\dots>j_{n-r-2}$ as if cities are visited first in increasing order, then the remaining in decreasing order.

-Another approach for some problems is dynamic programming but that is not in the scope of this course.
+Another approach for some problems is dynamic programming, which is a technique to break down a problems into a sequence of smaller subproblems or decisions over timesteps.
+An example is provided in {ref}`p2l5-tsp`, but we won't cover dynamic programming in detail.

 A final option is to abandon the search for exact solutions.
 In many cases, having a good enough solution is sufficient, or there may be time or other resource constraints that makes anything better an impossibility.